Lake Winnebago, Missouri

 Lake Winnebago is a city in Cass County, Missouri, United States.
 The population was 1,433 at the 2020.
 It is part of the Kansas City metropolitan area.

+History

+Lake Winnebago was incorporated first as a village in 1963.
+Afterwards, in 1975, it was upgraded to a 4th Class City through an election.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.72 sqmi, of which 2.28 sqmi is land and 0.44 sqmi is water.

+The city of Lake Winnebago comprises two wards, both of which closely surround the eponymous Lake Winnebago in north-central Cass County.